 Starchy vegetables like potatoes, sweet potatoes, corn, peas, and beans

-**Fruits are commonly understood to be sources of vitamins and antioxidants.
-Eaten in very small amounts they can be beneficial, and you can include some low-fructose fruits in your keto as long as you don’t exceed your daily carb count.
+Fruits are a good source of vitamins and antioxidants.
+Eaten in very small amounts, they can be beneficial, and you can include some low-fructose fruits in your keto as long as you don’t exceed your daily carb count.

-However, fruits are a source of high carbs since they contain the sweetest naturally occurring type of carb called fructose.
-Fructose serves the same function as carbs in that your body will first break down fructose to get glucose for energy before it can move on to burning fat for energy.
+However, fruits contain the sweetest naturally occurring type of carb, fructose.
+Your body will first break down fructose for energy before it moves on to burning fat.
 So, fruits are okay in very small amounts.

 Avocado – 4 g net carbs per avocado or approx. 200 g